bigcommerce/dev-docs/docs/api-docs/cart-and-checkout/open-source-checkout.md

 ## Installing a custom checkout

-To install a custom checkout on a store following these steps:
+To install a custom checkout on a store follow these steps:

 1. Navigate to **Advanced Settings > Checkout Settings**
 2. Paste a link to your custom checkout in the **Script URL** field and **Save**